Going Back to Work After Baby and Getting Into a Routine

-Consider the Following When Going Back to Work After Baby and Easing into a New Routine
+Tips for Going Back to Work After Baby and Easing into a Routine

 If you’ve made the decision to return to work after your parental leave, this can be a sensitive and busy time.
 You may be feeling a range of emotions about being away from your baby, all while getting used to a new daily routine that might involve busier mornings, daycare drop-offs and pick-ups on your way to or from work, and squeezing a lot of new responsibilities into the same 24 hours that you had before.
 Though it can take some time to get used to your new normal, it’s ultra-important to remember to be gentle with yourself during this time.
 It’s completely normal to have mixed emotions about going back to work after baby, with many parents often feeling prepared one day and sad, anxious, or guilty the next.
 These conflicting feelings are totally common – and remember, your hormones are still very much in flux! – but be sure to be extra patient with yourself as you get ready for your return to work.

 Try these tips to help your new routine become second nature and make the logistics of going back to work after baby even easier on you both: